 Barcelona 3-2 Real Madrid – 2012

-It can’t be easy following Pep Guardiola, especially when you’re battling cancer, but the late, great Tito Vilanova was such an incredible figure he did a stupendous job.
-Picking up the Blaugrana after a season where they threw away the chance to win four ligas in a row and retain the Champions League, Tito drove them to a 100-point La Liga victory and it all started in the Supercopa de Espana.
+It can’t be easy following Pep Guardiola, especially when you’re battling cancer, but the late, great Tito Vilanova was such an incredible figure that he did a stupendous job.
+Picking up the Blaugrana after a season where they threw away the chance to win four Ligas in a row and retain the Champions League, Tito drove them to a 100-point La Liga victory, and it all started in the Supercopa de España.

 Barcelona 2-1 Real Madrid – 2013

-No one wanted Tata Martino, although they claimed that Leo Messi did to make him look bad.
-Thing is, Tata started out quite well, with the courage of his convictions to play 4-3-3 and have his side press like hell.
-This led to an impressive win at the Camp Nou highlighted by a spectacular chip from Alexis Sánchez.
+No one wanted Tata Martino, although they claimed that Messi did to make him look bad.
+The thing is, Tata started out quite well, with the courage of his convictions to play 4-3-3 and have his side press like hell.
+This led to an impressive win at the Camp Nou, highlighted by a spectacular chip from Alexis Sánchez.

 Real Madrid 0-0 Barcelona – 2020